 But who says you can't hunt deer with a bow during the gun season?
 It turns out there are a few ways to keep the fun going.
 Today we have tips for you to keep deer hunting with your archery gear even as the dwindling year increases the pressure.
 These bowhunting tips should help you put a mature buck on the ground when everyone else is toting a shotgun or rifle.

 Can You Hunt Deer With a Bow During Gun Season?

-Before we go any further, you really need to check your local regulations.
-In most states and provinces, it is perfectly legal to use longbows, recurves, compound bows and crossbows outside archery hunting season.
+Before we go any further, you need to check your local regulations.
+Using longbows, recurves, compound bows, and crossbows outside archery hunting season are perfectly legal in most states and provinces.
 But there are often additional regulations you aren't required to abide by during archery season.

 With that out of the way, let's talk tactics.